RevenueCat/purchases-ios/Sources/DocCDocumentation/DocCDocumentation.docc/V5_API_Migration_guide.md

-#### ⚠️ StoreKit 2 Observer Mode on macOS
+#### ⚠️ Observing Purchases Completed by Your App on macOS

-By default, when purchases are completed by your app using StoreKit 2 on macOS, the app does not detect a user's purchase until after the user foregrounds the app after the purchase has been made.
+By default, when purchases are completed by your app using StoreKit 2 on macOS, the SDK does not detect a user's purchase until after the user foregrounds the app after the purchase has been made.
 If you'd like RevenueCat to immediately detect the user's purchase, call `Purchases.shared.recordPurchase(purchaseResult)` for any new purchases, like so:

 ```swift
 let product = try await StoreKit.Product.products(for: ["my_product_id"]).first